Man Sagar Lake: Geology and soils

 In recent years, with the urbanisation of Jaipur city and areas surrounding the lake, the ecological system of the lake and its vicinity deteriorated drastically.
 It became heavily silted thereby reducing the surface area of the lake.
 The silt deposited (estimated to be about 2,500,000 cubic metres) was contaminated with effluents (untreated sewage) from the city's drainage system causing intense eutrophication.
 The ground water surrounding the lake was also found to be highly contaminated and created serious health hazards.
 The rainwater combined with sewage water flow from the city resulted in the lake water giving off a foul smell.
 Water samples collected from the lake were tested and found to clearly show that the water quality was not uniform.
 It was extremely poor in southeast, south and southwest due to the influent nalas.
 The water quality parameters of BOD and total nitrogen recorded were 20 mg/L each.
 BOD values indicated high levels of organic matter.
 COD showed a very high level of oxidisable chemicals.
 Nitrate and phosphate content were excessive.
 Coliform counts was more than 500 times the norm.
 The Chloride content was found to be fatal to plants and fish.

 Hydrology

 The fresh water draining into the lake is seasonal during the rainy months of July to September.
 This flow originates from 325 small and large streams that drain from the hilly catchment of the lake.
 The two municipal nalas from Jaipur city contribute a perennial flow to the lake.
 The volume of water in the lake has been assessed as 3,130,000 cubic metres at the maximum water level.
 During the dry season, from October to June, it is said to be about 360,000 cubic metres.
 The depth of water at the deepest location in the lake is recorded at a maximum of 4.5 m and a minimum of 1.5 m.
 In addition, the stored water is also used for irrigation at the downstream end of the lake during the summer months resulting in a drying up of the lake during these months.

+The lake is a fetid polluted body of water that stinks all year round.